-Here we introduce a new concept: disassociated channel signaling.
-Up to now we have only considered associated channel signaling.
-In other words, the signaling is carried right on its associated voice channel, whether in- band or out-of-band.
+A new concept: disassociated channel signaling is introduced to consider associated channel signaling.
+In other words, the signaling is carried right on its associated voice channel, whether in-band or out-of-band.
 Figure 2.5 illustrates two concepts: associated channel and separate channel signaling, but still associated.
 E-1 channel 16 is an example.
 It is indeed a separate channel, but associated with the 30-channel group of traffic channels.
 We will call this quasi-associated channelsignaling.

-Disassociated channel signaling is when signaling travels on a separate and distinct route than the traffic channels for which it serves.
+Disassociated channel signaling is when signaling travels on a separate and distinct routethan the traffic channels for which it serves.
 CCITT Signaling System No. 7 uses either this type of signaling or quasi-associated channel signaling.
 Figure 2.6 illustrates quasi-associated channel signaling, whereas Figure 2.7 shows fully disassociated channel signaling.